ToBeDefined/TSegmentedView/README.md

 ### Why wrote `TSegmentedView`
 Now a lot of similar framework, but still do one, mainly because most of the framework of the Internet to write the `SegmentedControlView` (that is, tab style), the other important point is that I have tried a lot of frames found` UITableView` `tableHeaderView `There will be problems, and once the section header view, hover has a problem, so I wrote this ...

+> insufficient：used `Masonry`，I will change it in next step.

 ### How to use